-Heart Attack Gano
+Heart Attack Gano, Texas

-Generally, the following are the most widespread indications of a heart attack:
+Generally, the following are the most widespread warning signs of a heart attack:

-- Compressing or Pulling in the Chest
+- Compressing or Pulling in the Chest Area

 - Burning Sensation in the Chest

-- Discomfort in the neck, jaw, shoulder, arm, or back
+- Pain in the neck, jaw, shoulder, arm, or back

 What Causes a Heart Attack?